Jonathan Gordon-Davies: Characterisation and marriage

 Cunliffe decided to not have her contract with the show renewed because she could not commit to another year.
 Pinner revealed that Cunliffe's decision shocked the production team, adding that "everyone was gobsmacked when she left."
 Pinner was nervous about his job security after Cunliffe left because it was unclear if Jonathan would be kept on in the series without Laura.
 Producers decided to kill Laura off after she had only been in the series for months.
 The story began when Laura's parents Geoff and Dorothy (Jacqueline Morgan) continue to interfere offering home improvements to Jonathan's home.
-Geoff decides to attempt to repair a faulty light switch in their bathroom.
+Geoff decides to attempt to repair a faulty double light switch in the upstairs hallway.
 Laura later switches the light on and is electrocuted.
 The force of the electric shock sends Laura tumbling down the stairs.
 Jonathan later returns home and finds Laura unconscious and slumped behind the front door.
 She is hospitalised and remains in a coma for three months.
 Jonathan resides himself to the fact Laura will not regain consciousness.
 His attitude causes a rift with Geoff and Dorothy, who fume at him when he allows Terry Sullivan (Brian Regan) to move in.
 They accuse Jonathan of giving up on their daughter and Geoff begins blaming other people for causing Laura's accident.
 Jonathan realises that Geoff caused the accident after he receives an electric shock from the faulty light switch.
 He refrains from revealing to truth to spare him the guilt.
 In episodes airing in January 1988, doctors declare Laura as braindead and they remove her life support.
 At the inquest into her death, Jonathan lies about Geoff's involvement to spare him any more suffering.
 Pinner enjoyed filming the scenes with Cunliffe, which were set in an actual hospital intensive care ward.
 Discussing Jonathan and Laura's time on the show, Pinner told Nick Fisher from TV Guide that "as an actor, the build up to the wedding was best.
 And also the coma stuff, although I think it went on too long.
 It was all shot in intensive care, which was a bit heavy."
 He told Knight that he recalled filming Laura's hospital scenes for six week began to wear him down as an actor.